OpenBagTwo/LighterEnd/README.md

 ## Contributing

+**Worldgen datapack developers wanted!!** If you have experience creating custom dimensions or adding biomes to existing dimensions, please contact me!

 If there is a BetterEnd feature you would like to take responsibility for porting, please [open an issue](https://github.com/OpenBagTwo/LighterEnd/issues/new) to start that discussion!